AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-bypass-waf-for-graphql-requests.md

 ## Solution

-Bypass the WAF for these requests by adding a custom snippet through the Fastly Magento module:
+1. Bypass the WAF for these requests by adding a custom snippet through the [!DNL Fastly] Magento module:

     type: recv
     priority: 15